adithyakrish0/alt-a-smartfix/README.md

 ## 🔒 Privacy

-**Your privacy is our priority.** Alt-D is designed with privacy-first principles:
+**Your privacy is our priority.** Alt-A is designed with privacy-first principles:

 - ✅ **Local Storage Only** — API key stored in `browser.storage.local`, never synced
 - ✅ **No Tracking** — Zero analytics, telemetry, or user tracking